BhorisDhanjal/MLClassifierMathematica/README.md

 Source code as well as a pdf render of the notebook is added.

-The accuracy of the classifer model is 94.5 percent.
+The accuracy of the classifer model is 94.5%.